How Assessment Works

 Scored engines: ACE, COOL, FLUX, PACE, CORE.
 Each produces a score between 0.0 and 1.0 and a structured findings JSON that GRADE ingests.

-GRADE certification
+GRADE scoring

 ATLAS recommendations